DEATHKlLL/Cryptography/README.md

-contain the cryptography code written by me based on the logic i has learn just for fun.
+test 2 contain the cryptography code written by me based on the logic i has learn just for fun.